Protection and indemnity insurance: European Union Directive 2009/20/EC

 The European Union Directive 2009/20/EC was implemented in all 27 member states by January 1, 2012.
-The directive requires compulsory P&I to cover for EU and foreign ships in EU waters and ports.
+The directive requires compulsory P&I cover for EU and foreign ships in EU waters and ports.
 Foreign vessels that do not comply to the directive may be expelled or refused entry into any EU port, although ships may be allowed time to comply before expulsion.
 As EU competence does not generally extend to penology, (see Re Tachographs (CJEU) 1979), the directive requires the member states themselves to set penalties for any breach.

 The Rotterdam Rules

 The Rotterdam Rules are a set of rules designed to replace the Hamburg Rules and the outdated Hague–Visby Rules (both of which are international conventions to impose duties upon a carrier of goods by sea).
 Should the Rotterdam Rules come into effect, they would cover not merely the sea voyage, but all parts of any contract of multimodal carriage with a sea leg.
 Thereafter, land carriers, warehouses, and freight forwarders would also need P&I cover.
 This would inevitably lead to an increase in the scope and importance of P&I cover, and might diminish the prevalence of standard cargo insurance.